How to Break Down an SVG Image into Multiple Components

 }

 Finally, the Snowflake component generates a snowflake based on properties like position, size, and opaqueness.
 We also add an animation in CSS to make them look like snowing.
-The animation is glitchy and not very sophisticated, but you get the idea.

 function Snowflake({ x, y, big, fast, opaque }) {